bradford415/ai-plays-snake/README.md

 ### Motivation
 This project was created to help me expand my knowledge of machine learning and reinforce what I learned in my [Creative Inquiry](https://github.com/CUFCTL).
-It also gave me a fun project to work on over winter break while I heal from my surgery.
+It also gave me a fun project to work on over winter break.